Softcatala/TraductorGnomeShell/README.md

 TraductorGnomeShell
 ===================

-This is a gnome-shell extension that let users enter a text, select the language pair for the translation and translate the text.
+This is a gnome-shell extension that let users enter a text, select the language pair for the translation and translate.
+It uses Google Translate engine. the text.

-At this moment, language pairs available are:

-* en ⇆ ca
-* en ⇆ es
-* fr ⇆ ca
-* fr ⇆ es
-* es ⇆ ca (and es » ca_valencia)
-* es ⇆ pt
-* pt ⇆ ca
-* en » gl

-This extension uses the Apertium translator to retrieve the translations (www.apertium.org).

 INSTALL